Team-BHP > The Indian Car Scene

 Looks like the RTO services have come a long way into becoming user and citizen friendly through VAHAN portal.
 Really appreciate the efforts from the Ministry to digitise all these processes.

-vshankarhere is online now (2) Thanks
+vshankarhere is offline (2) Thanks

 Old 20th March 2020, 23:43 #15